Reopening spas and massage centers during Covid-19: What you need to know

 While many spa owners and barbers have always used spa management tools, due to COVID19, many first time users are trying new tools to help them run their business – especially all-in-one online scheduling tools.

-The industry is fast adopting appointment scheduling software to help them through these challenging times.
+The industry is fast adopting spa management software to help them through these challenging times.

 We at Appointy have been receiving hundreds of requests from spa and massage center owners to set up online scheduling for their business over the last few weeks.